Long march to be held between Maryam and Hamza: Gill

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Special Assistant to the Prime Minister on Political Communication Dr Shahbaz Gill has said that a long march will now be held between Pakistan Muslim League-Nawaz (PML-N) Vice-President Maryam Nawaz and Hamza Shahbaz for the party’s succession.
+ISLAMABAD: Special Assistant to the Prime Minister on Political Communication Dr Shahbaz Gill has said that a long march will now be held between Pakistan Muslim League-Nawaz (PML-N) Vice-President Maryam Nawaz and Hamza Shahbaz for the party heirship.

+The SAPM took to Twitter on Saturday and said that Maryam Nawaz suffered the most by Leader of the Opposition in the Punjab Assembly Hamza Shahbaz’s release through Pakistan Democratic Movement (PDM).